IVSoftware/theloailist/README.md

     BindingList<TheLoai> TheLoaiList { get; } = new BindingList<TheLoai>();

-Then here's an example of how to notify the `DataGridView` when a property changes using `INotifyPropertyChanged`:
+Then here's an example of how to automatically notify the `DataGridView` when a property changes using `INotifyPropertyChanged`:

     // using System.Runtime.CompilerServices;
     class TheLoai : INotifyPropertyChanged